PEACE & CONFLICT - GEORGINA TENNY ROTARIAN

 The Stephanie Alexander Kitchen Garden Foundation supports early childhood services and primary and secondary schools across Australia.

-The RCSP is offering grants to individuals, community groups, schools or businesses, preferably in the local area, to assist them undertake actions that will make a positive difference to the environment.
+Grants of $1,000 or more to individuals, community groups, education groups and businesses to assist them to undertake local level actions or projects that will make a positive difference to the environment.

 Selection of awardees will be based on: